 George Orwell arrived in Barcelona as a journalist, but ended up joining the 29th POUM division and fight against Fascism during the Spanish Civil War.
-This 3-hour walking tour of Barcelona follows in Orwell's footsteps during the 1937 May Revolution, described in the author's "Homage to Catalonia," and by extension gives visitors a clearer picture of the Spanish Civil War and its impact on Barcelona.
+Led by one of our expert Barcelona tour guides, this 3-hour walking tour follows in Orwell's footsteps during the 1937 May Revolution, described in the author's "Homage to Catalonia," and by extension gives visitors a clearer picture of the Spanish Civil War and its impact on Barcelona.

 We will begin our seminar at a historic Barcelona cafe with a sound introduction to the complex history of the war and Orwell's motivation for becoming involved.
 After our discussion and a refreshing beverage, we will then move on to the Ramblas, the main thoroughfare of Barcelona, where we will spend much of the remainder of our time.
 Here we find the headquarters of the major political parties that engaged the struggle for Spain that presaged World War II.
 We'll visit old theaters, restaurants, and other famous spots where Orwell encountered the confused internecine struggles between the various anarchist and communist groups in the city that ultimately led to the defeat of the Second Spanish Republic in January 1939.